Wake Forest Demon Deacons football: Bill Dooley era (1987–1992)

 Bill Dooley came to Wake Forest after a brief retirement from coaching.
-He had previously been head football coach at Virginia Tech and North Carolina.
+He had previously been a head football coach at Virginia Tech and North Carolina.

 In Dooley's first season, the team compiled a 7–4 record and finished in a tie for third place in the Atlantic Coast Conference.
 The next year, Wake Forest compiled a 6–4–1 record and finished in a tie for fourth place in the Atlantic Coast Conference.
 In 1989, the Demon Deacons compiled a 2–8–1 record and finished in seventh place in the Atlantic Coast Conference.
 The following season, Wake Forest finished with a 3–8 record and finished in last place in the Atlantic Coast Conference.
 In 1991, Wake Forest again finished last in the ACC with a 3–8 record.
 Dooley led the Demon Deacons to one bowl game, the 1992 Independence Bowl, which Wake Forest won, capping off an 8–4 season in which they finished ranked No. 25 in both the AP and Coaches Polls, respectively.
 Dooley re-retired after that game.
 Dooley retired after the 1992 season.
 His six seasons in Winston-Salem are tied for fourth for longest tenure and his 29 wins are third in most wins in Wake Forest history.
 He had three winning seasons at Wake Forest, 7–4 in 1987, 6–4–1 in 1988, and the 8–4 1992 team.
 Dooley's final record is 29–36–2.